Mario's Early Years!: Release

 In the United Kingdom the games were released as Mario Teaches Words, Mario Teaches Sums and Mario's Playschool respectively.
 Software Toolworks also released a compilation on the PC titled Mario's Early Years CD-ROM Collection, also known as Mario's Early Years!
 CD Deluxe.
 The game were also released in the French and German languages.

 Reception

 Computer Gaming World said that the PC version of Fun with Letters "has enough balance between active and passive activities to keep kids engaged for hours".
-Nintendo Power stated in December 1994 that Preschool Fun noted that the "simple learning activities provide lots of reward" but that "such simple activities without any game play elements will become tedious even to the youngest players over a short period." and that the "digitized voice is annoying."
+Nintendo Power wrote in December 1994 that Preschool Fun noted that the "simple learning activities provide lots of reward" but that "such simple activities without any game play elements will become tedious even to the youngest players over a short period" and that the digitized voice is "annoying".